 “I'm happy for CAMFED helping me to accomplish my mission.
 My favorite subject is biology, and one day I hope to be a doctor.”

-When Rockcilia completes secondary school she will join a sisterhood, the CAMFED alumnae association, CAMA.
+When Rockcilia completes secondary school she will join a sisterhood - the CAMFED Association (CAMA) - formed of young women leaders educated with CAMFED support.
 This is the largest leadership network of its kind in Africa, which supports young women to transition from school to secure livelihoods, as they give a hand up to the next generation of vulnerable girls and boys.

-With the support of CAMA behind her, Rockcilia can pursue her goals, following in the footsteps of other doctors and healthcare workers in the network, including Runyararo and Talent.
+With this peer support, Rockcilia can pursue her goals, following in the footsteps of other doctors and healthcare workers in the network, including Runyararo and Talent.

 Rockcilia and her classmates outside their newly-constructed school hostel (Photo: CAMFED/Patrick Hayes)